Alpine A441: A441 Turbo

-At the World Sports Prototypes Championship, the team transforms the A441 model into the A441 Turbo (A441T) and it will be Gérard Larrousse who will be the driver.
+For the 1975 World Sportscar Championship, the team transforms the A441 model into the A441 Turbo (A441T) to take on the 3 liter class which also allows turbocharging when capacity is reduced by a 1.4 turbo factor to a maximum of 2.14 liter.
+Porsche had used such an flat-6 engine in the 1974 Carrera RSR turbo, and returned in 1976 with the Porsche 936 that won all races.

 The difference with the previous model is the engine of the car: a 2-liter turbo engine developed by Bernard Dudot.
-The power of the motor then increased to 490 hp at 9,900 revolutions per minute (against 485 at 9,800).
+The power of the motor then increased to 490 hp at 9,900 revolutions per minute (against 285 at 9,800).

 The car is first sighted at the Mugello 1,000 km, on March 23, 1975.
 Jean-Pierre Jabouille and Gérard Larrousse drive this new model and finish on the top steps of the podium.
-An Alpine A441 was also part of the race in the Elf-Switzerland team; it is piloted by Marie-Claude Beaumont and Léa Lombardi who finished sixth.
+A normal Alpine A441 was also part of the race in the Elf-Switzerland team; it is piloted by Marie-Claude Beaumont and Lella Lombardi who finished sixth.

 The Renault Alpine team decides to put an end to the use of the Alpine A441 to develop the next A442 model.
 The model is then only used for testing.
 We find however the A441 during the races in the stable of Elf-Switzerland.
 It is found during notable races such as: